Tuition and Fees

 Current fees can be found on the College’s Web page at https://www.wvncc.edu/future-students/tuition-and-fees-information/539.
 Students can estimate the cost of their education by accessing the Net Price Calculator found on the College’s website on the home page under Quick Links or wvncc.studentaidcalculator.com/survey.aspx.

 West Virginia Northern Community College offers an interest-free, monthly payment option to assist students in paying tuition and fees.
-Students can spread payments over four months, interest-free.
-For additional information, contact the College’s Business Office.
+A setup fee of $20 is charged and allows students to spread payments over four months .
+For additional information, contact Student Services.

 Only in cases where the College cancels class or a student withdraws prior to the first day of the semester, or prior to the first day of class for classes beginning later in the semester, will full tuition be refunded.
 Refunds are automatically computed only for students who withdraw from all courses during the refund period.